Member Rules and Regulations

 5. Take precaution when growing tall plants—like sunflowers and corn—they should NOT shade my neighbors’ plots when mature.

-6. Contribute at least two service hours per month—a minimum of 12 hours a season— toward community gardening efforts.
-For example: maintaining pathways, sitting areas, and fence lines to keep the garden tidy; working in communal flower and herb beds; attending spring and fall environment days; or managing/overseeing the garden plots.
-One of the 12 hours must be worked with the composting crew.
-I will track the service hours online, and failure to work these hours will result in non-renewal of my plot or a fine of $80 to renew my plot the following year.
+6. Contribute a minimum of 12 service hours per season if you have a full plot or 6 hours per season if you have a half plot or ADA plot— toward community gardening efforts.
+For example: offering a workshop or music performance (4 hours credit), maintaining pathways, sitting areas, and fence lines to keep the garden tidy; working in communal flower and herb beds; attending spring and fall environment days; or managing/overseeing the garden plots.
+One of the service hours must be worked with the composting crew.
+I will track the service hours online.
+I understand I will be assessed $7 per hour for any service hours not worked up to $84.
+I also understand that any unpaid assessment will result in non-renewal of my plot the following year.
 Pick a Job for the season Here!

 7. Share my skills and knowledge when appropriate situations arise.